 Most employees think their managers aren’t giving enough feedback.
 The result?
 We’re missing a huge opportunity to further engage our employees, and we may unintentionally driving them out the door.
 What do we need to stop people from leaving and effectively give frequent, helpful feedback?

 Never just say ‘great work’ Great work on what?

-Treat it like an ongoing dialogue.
+Treat it as an ongoing dialogue.
 Feedback should happen often and be considered a regular part of your relationship with your employees.
-At a least, it should happen a few times a month.
+At least, it should happen a few times a month.

 Get involved, jump on opportunities, it’s better to give feedback while the details are fresh in both your minds.
 When a situation requires constructive criticism, discussing it immediately helps the employee avoid repeating the behavior—and allows you to keep up an air of calm objectivity later when it comes time to deliver more comprehensive overall feedback.

 Use the “PCP sandwich”: Positive-Constructive-Positive.
 Start out the conversation by acknowledging something positive that the person has done recently, follow with constructive criticism, then return to something positive.

 Always be specific.
 Never just say “great work” Great work on what?
 Is the software code written?
 The client’s feedback on a project?
 Employees need to know, specifically, what they did and didn’t do well to progress. give the feedback while fresh in your mind.

 Discuss behaviors, not characteristics.
 When giving feedback, make sure to identify the behavior (e.g., “I noticed you hesitated several times during the client meeting”) vs. highlighting a personal characteristic (e.g., “You were hesitant during the client meeting”).
 The first lends itself to the discussion; the second sounds like an accusation.